 Instead, you can substitute the figure four.
 The figure four is in Exercise for Better Bones.
 It uses the same type of rotation as the figure four, however, in the Exercise for Better Bones version you are lying on your back and not loading your body over a fragile femoral neck.

 If you have osteoporosis and are experiencing neck pain you should know that the two are not directly related.
 You might have neck pain because of the anxiety caused by your bone mineral density results but not the osteoporosis.
 To learn more, read my blog on osteoporosis neck pain.

 I provide several exercise stretches that will help you deal with your neck pain and I clarify the confusion about neck pain and osteoporosis in this video:

-In the blog, I describe the neck of the femur in detail and why it is at risk of fracture, how to build bone in the neck of femur and identify the best osteoporosis femoral neck exercise.
-I also talk about certain positions and yoga poses best avoided to protect the neck of femur.
+In the blog, I describe the neck of femur in detail and why it is at risk of fracture, how to build femoral neck bone density, and identify the best femoral neck osteoporosis exercise.
+I also talk about certain positions and yoga poses best avoided to protect the neck of femur and avoid fracture.

 For more information on osteoporosis, visit my Osteoporosis Guidelines page.

 - Agency for Healthcare Research and Quality.
 Healthcare Cost and Utilization Project. www.ahrq.gov/data/hcup (Accessed on August 01, 2007).